 Periodontal disease – A Serious Condition

 Periodontal disease (also known as gum disease) is a very serious condition, which often begins with gingivitis and escalates over time.
-While this disease can go unnoticed, most people experience red, inflamed, tender or bleeding gums.
-As the bacteria living in plaque spreads to the tissue around the teeth, an infection persists and can eventually lead to a receding jawbone and loose teeth.
+While this disease can go unnoticed, most people experience red, inflamed, tender, or bleeding gums.
+As the bacteria living in plaque spread to the tissue around the teeth, the infection persists and can eventually lead to a receding jawbone and loose teeth.

 Do you think you may be in need of periodontal treatment?
 Here are some things to consider: